Ramona-Saintandre/udacityDevopsP3/readme.md

 In Azure Portal go to the AppService > Alerts > New Alert Rule.
 Add the HTTP 404 condition with a threshold value of 1.
 This creates an alert once there are at least 2 404 errors.
 Click **Done**.
 Now create the action group with the notification type set to **Email/SMS message/Push/Voice** choosing the email option.
 Give it a name and severity level.

 ![Email Alert]

+## Enchancements

+One of the enchancements that I would like to do with this project, is to recreate it using [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-tutorial-create-first-bicep?tabs=azure-powershell).